jrean/askjong.com/articles/use-local-repository-with-composer.md

     ln -s /your/local/repository/acme/package /path/to/project/vendor/acme/package

 > Update your package source code and it will be available inside your project without any additional steps.
-Of course this is for developping and testing only.
+Of course this is for developing and testing only.
 Beware, as soon as you will run a new `composer update` command it may lead to some troubles.
 The best is to remove the symbolic link before, then run the `composer update` command and re-create the symbolic link just after.
 Not